pulumi/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 `environment` supports the following:

 * `compute_type` - (Required) Information about the compute resources the build project will use.
 Available values for this parameter are: `BUILD_GENERAL1_SMALL`, `BUILD_GENERAL1_MEDIUM`, `BUILD_GENERAL1_LARGE` or `BUILD_GENERAL1_2XLARGE`. `BUILD_GENERAL1_SMALL` is only valid if `type` is set to `LINUX_CONTAINER`
 * `image` - (Required) The Docker image to use for this build project.
-Valid values include [Docker images provided by CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html) (e.g `aws/codebuild/standard:2.0`), [Docker Hub images](https://hub.docker.com/) (e.g. `hashicorp/terraform:latest`), and full Docker repository URIs such as those for ECR (e.g. `137112412989.dkr.ecr.us-west-2.amazonaws.com/amazonlinux:latest`).
+Valid values include [Docker images provided by CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html) (e.g `aws/codebuild/standard:2.0`), [Docker Hub images](https://hub.docker.com/) (e.g. `nginx:latest`), and full Docker repository URIs such as those for ECR (e.g. `137112412989.dkr.ecr.us-west-2.amazonaws.com/amazonlinux:latest`).
 * `type` - (Required) The type of build environment to use for related builds.
 Available values are: `LINUX_CONTAINER` or `WINDOWS_CONTAINER`.
 * `image_pull_credentials_type` - (Optional) The type of credentials AWS CodeBuild uses to pull images in your build.
 Available values for this parameter are `CODEBUILD` or `SERVICE_ROLE`.
 When you use a cross-account or private registry image, you must use SERVICE_ROLE credentials.
 When you use an AWS CodeBuild curated image, you must use CODEBUILD credentials.
 Default to `CODEBUILD`
 * `environment_variable` - (Optional) A set of environment variables to make available to builds for this build project.